eduardoagarcia/python-api-template/README.md

 ## Database Migrations with Alembic

-To run the datadbase migrations within the container:
+To run the database migrations within the container:
 ```shell
 make run-migrations
 ```